Ribbon AMBO, hands form Hannes Taljaard and Aleksandr Okhotnikov on a piano keyboard

 AMBO is for us a vehicle for exploring; it is a search, something like an experiment; maybe it is the creation of a path.
 We explore the potential of our skills as pianists, movement artists, singers and composers, and we experiment with various other skills that we acquired during our studies in Vienna.
 We continuously search by formulating questions to help us understand our motivation: what is possible with our skills? what kinds of performances can we present? how can we create socially relevant interactions with our audience?
 Our aim is to let the format of a performance remain undecided and then shape the format when we have clarified our intentions.
 We hope to create contexts, and to not unthinkingly recreate concert formats of the past.
 We want to create an artistic path that is unique in some ways.

 Alexander Okhotnikov and Hannes Taljaard met in the autumn of 2021 as students at the University of Music and performing Arts in Vienna.
 For two years one of us occasionally experienced the other perform as musician or movement artist.
 The first opportunity to cooperate in a project came in autumn of 2023 with the project ‘Ausgelöscht’: the preparation and presentation of two movement studies which were shaped by the collaborate music analytical actions of an ensemble of ten members.
-More projects followed in 2024, and this gave us the possibility to try out ideas and roles in various groups.
+More projects followed, and this gave us the possibility to try out ideas and roles in various groups.
 During these projects we realised that our overlapping interests and our common training in Vienna contrasted well with our very different backgrounds, ideas and temperaments.
 The field of tension created by the overlaps and contrasts is one of the engines that drive our cooperation.

 2025